elen-mou/CLanguageTips/README.md

 The plan for it is to be sorted into units, but for now it's just information extracted from lectures, exercises and more.

-Everyone is welcomed to PR!
+Everyone is welcome to PR!